Amon of Judah: Life

 Amon was the son of King Manasseh of Judah and Meshullemeth, a daughter of Haruz of Jotbah.
 Although the date is unknown, the Hebrew Bible records that he married Jedidah, the daughter of Adaiah of Bozkath.
 Following Manasseh's death, Amon began his reign of Judah at the age of 22, and reigned for two years.
+Unlike many of his predecessors, who appear to have been made a co-regent at the age of 12, his reign does not allow for a period of co-regency, even though his father was at a very high age.
+This and the age of Manasseh at his birth (44) does suggest he may have been a younger son.

 The Jerusalem Bible describes Manasseh and Amon as "two wicked kings".
 Biblical scholar and archeologist William F. Albright has dated his reign to 642–640, while professor E. R. Thiele offers the dates 643/642 – 641/640.
 Thiele's dates are tied to the reign of Amon's son Josiah, whose death at the hands of Pharaoh Necho II occurred in the summer of 609.
 The battle in which Josiah is said to have died, which is independently confirmed in Egyptian history, places the end of Amon's reign, 31 years earlier, in 641 or 640 and the beginning of his rule in 643 or 642.